The Effects of Mouth Breathing on Oral Health

 Several conditions cause blocked nasal airways and increase the risk of mouth breathing, including:

 There are a few signs that point to chronic mouth breathing.
-It’s important to note that children may also experience additional symptoms.
+Children may also experience additional symptoms.

 Mouth breathing can cause various symptoms, including: